VLSIDA/OpenRAM/README.md

 The default for openram.py is specified in the configuration file.

-# Creating Custom Technologies
+# Porting to a New Technology

 If you want to support a enw technology, you will need to create:
 + a setup script for each technology you want to use
 + a technology directory for each technology with the base cells

 All setup scripts should be in the setup\_scripts directory under the
 $OPENRAM\_TECH directory.
 We provide two technology examples for [SCMOS] and [FreePDK45].
 Please look at the following file for an example of what is needed for OpenRAM:

 ```
   $OPENRAM_TECH/setup_scripts/setup_openram_freepdk45.py
 ```

 Each setup script should be named as: setup\_openram\_{tech name}.py.

 Each specific technology (e.g., [FreePDK45]) should be a subdirectory